imolein/krams/bash-krams/brother_skeytool_scripts/README.md

 * scantoimage.sh scans the page, convert it to jpg and open the path with the file browser
 * scantofile.sh scan the page, convert it to pdf and open the path with the file browser
-* scantomail.sh scan the page, convert it to pdf and open the mail program, where the file is already attached ** **BUG:** xdg-email is used to open your mail program and attach the scanned file.
-Under Ubuntu 14.04 the scanned file is not attached because of a [bug](https://bugs.launchpad.net/xdg-utils/+bug/515386).
-I tested it with Ubuntu 16.04, where it work's without a problem.
+* scantomail.sh scan the page, convert it to pdf and open the mail program, where the file is already attached
 * scantox.sh are the functions, if you want to edit something, do it there

 I also wrote a [blog article](http://blog.kokolor.es/brothers-brscan-skey-nutzbar-machen/) about it, mainly about the bugs in this package. (in german)
 If someone have a bug or any suggestions, write me.